Police investigating shooting at Independence Center

 Officials said they believe two groups of people were shooting at each other, but they are still trying to figure out the details.

 Taylor said he believes three people are in custody.
-He could not confirm the ages of those involved but believes they are all adults.
+He could not confirm their ages but believes they are all adults.

+“This act of violence in our community saddens us.
+The safety of our citizens and visitors is always our top priority.
+We want to thank our first responders for their quick actions.

+“We have many questions, just like all of you.
+But now, we would like to focus our energy on those injured and impacted by this event.”

-Independence police have set up a location at the car wash on the northeast corner of the mall parking lot for anyone trying to pick up family who may be at the mall.
+Officials have set up a location at the Club car wash on the northeast corner of the mall parking lot for anyone trying to pick up family who may be at the mall.

 Anyone with information should call the TIPS Hotline at 816-474-8477.
 All tips are anonymous.